dilner1/Portfolio_one/README.md

 - Links to social media

-- Bold white against very dark grey

-- Like the navigation bar it also has a hover colour
+- Hover feature with colour that matches navigation bar

 - Directs user to the respective site on a new page